 - 1 in 35 men and 1 in 20 women will be diagnosed with cancer before age 50

-- 6 months is the average time people take off work to recover from chemotherapy and radiotherapy, after a
+- 6 months is the average time people take off work to recover from chemotherapy and radiotherapy, after a diagnosis of cancer

 These statistics speak for themselves, so if you don’t have cover, you really should seriously consider getting some and the risk you are taking by not protecting your family.